• All about me

 Just think – if you learn now, you’ll still be in time to crochet or knit some Christmas presents!
 So take a look at the crochet projects on my page here or decide what you’d like to learn to knit and drop me a line if you’re interested in arranging a lesson… More info here

-Posted in: Uncategorized Tagged: classes, crochet classes, knitting
+Posted in: classes, crochet, knitting, Uncategorized Tagged: classes, crochet classes, knitting

 Broadstairs – yes, we’ve moved to the coast!